 - 1. Explain the need of normalization?

+- Explain the need of normalization?

-- 2. What is functional dependency?
+What is functional dependency?

-- 3. Explain difference between third normal form and boyce codd normal form?
+Explain difference between third normal form and boyce codd normal form?

-- 4. What is PJNF?
+What is insertion anomaly?

-- 5. What is transitivity dependency?
+What is transitivity dependency?

-Aim: PRACTICING DDL COMMANDS on Road Way travels Tables.
+Aim: Installation of MySQL and practicing DDL commands and PRACTICING DDL COMMANDS on Road Way travels Tables.